greg-randall/sitemap-compare/README.md

 The tool creates a directory structure under `sites/[domain]/[timestamp]/` containing:

-- `missing_from_sitemap.txt`: URLs found while crawling but not in the sitemap (potentially hidden content)
+- `missing_from_sitemap.csv`: URLs found while crawling but not in the sitemap (potentially hidden content)
-- `missing_from_site.txt`: URLs in the sitemap that weren't found while crawling (possibly restricted content)
+- `missing_from_site.csv`: URLs in the sitemap that weren't found while crawling (possibly restricted content)
-- `all_sitemap_urls.txt`: All URLs extracted from the sitemap (what the site owner wants you to see)
+- `all_sitemap_urls.csv`: All URLs extracted from the sitemap (what the site owner wants you to see)
-- `all_site_urls.txt`: All URLs discovered while crawling (what's actually there)
+- `all_site_urls.csv`: All URLs discovered while crawling (what's actually there)
 - `cache/`: Directory containing cached HTML content from crawled pages (for offline analysis)
 - `cache-xml/`: Directory containing cached sitemap XML files (for reference)
+- `results/`: Directory containing copies of the CSV files for easy access

 The most interesting findings are typically in the `missing_from_sitemap.txt` file, which may reveal:
 - Admin interfaces